Meters with rotating counters (mechanical meters)

 Write down the numbers shown on the display, reading from left to right.
 Don’t include the red numbers, any numbers with a red border or numbers after the decimal point.

 Meters with a digital display screen (digital meters)

 To read this type of meter you need to press the button on the front of your meter, the colour of this button can vary depending on the type of meter you have.

 Each time you press the button a different display will show, note down everything that is displayed.
 Meter readings will be displayed next to a letter or number to show which rate the reading is for, these are normally, R1 or R2, 1 or 2, L or N, Low or Normal.

 Some meters with digital displays will change between the readings automatically every few seconds.

-Read the dials from left to right, starting with the dial labeled 10,000.
+Read the dials from left to right, starting with the dial labelled 10,000.

-If the pointer is in between two numbers, always use the lower number, except when the pointer is between nine and zero, in this case the right reading to use is nine.
+If the pointer is in between two numbers, always use the lower number, except when the pointer is between nine and zero – in this case, use the number nine.

-Each dial will turn in opposite directions, if your first dial turns clockwise the second dial will turn anticlockwise, please be sure to remember this when recording your reading.
+Each dial will turn in the opposite direction, so if your first dial turns clockwise, the second dial will turn anticlockwise.
+Be sure to remember this when recording your reading.